 At present, I am coming into an intense training period in preparation for my first races of the season where I will travel to Innsbruk Austria, Sigulda Lativa and Altenburg Germany to race on the European Cup Circuit.
 After this, I will be basing myself in Whistler Canada for a two-month training block.
 This is something that I an extremely excited for because Whistler has the fastest ice in the world, where athletes can slide at over 140km/h.

 Skeleton is an expensive sport and is predominantly self-funded.
 We often joke on the Skeleton circuit that you need a trust fund to participate in it!
 So, for this season I have set up an Australian Sport Foundation fundraising page.
-If you would to support me on my journey, please feel welcome to donate or follow my socials on the links below:
+If you would to support me on my journey, please follow my socials on the link below:

 Instagram: @elliot_brownn